heresy-institute/heresy.ai/content/2025-06-13-ephesus/index.md

 }
 ```

-And I forgot to mention that you can do the same thing with enums:
+And I forgot to mention it earlier, but you can do the same thing with enums:

 ```
 table Event[Id] {